-I am not sure where I first read of someone describing a buyback of the “Claytons” variety.
+I am not sure where I first read of someone describing a buyback of the “Claytons” variety, but ASX Listed Investment Companies are relevant to this topic.
 Perhaps I first read about Claytons buybacks here.
 Since then though it is always in my mind when I look at certain companies release their buyback announcements, especially LICs.

 “Claytons” refers to a non-alcoholic beverage, the bottle of which was designed to resemble whisky and was marketed in the 1970s and ’80s as “the drink you have when you’re not having a drink”.